MicrosoftDocs/customer-insights/ci-docs/journeys/faqs-content-rewrite.md

 These responsible AI FAQs describe the AI impact of Dynamics 365 Customer Insights - Journeys's content rewrite feature.

 > [!NOTE]
-> Editing text with content rewrite, a copilot feature is available for the following types of content:
+> Editing text with content rewrite, a Copilot feature, is available for the following types of content:
-> - Email, email template
+> - Email and email templates
-> - Form
+> - Forms
-> - Text message
+> - Text messages
-> - Push notification
+> - Push notifications

 > [!NOTE]
 > Content rewrite is currently available in the United States, in the English language only.

-> [!Tip]
-> Learn about using the Content ideas to create inspiring email content ideas in our blog: Make email creation fun and more efficient with AI-powered content ideas in Dynamics 365 Customer Insights - Journeys

 ## What is Content rewrite?

-Content rewrite helps you to rapidly iterate on your content to optimize your messaging.
-Whether you're creating content for email, text messages, push notifications or forms, using copilot, you can easily rephrase messages, adjust the tone of voice, and shorten or lengthen copy, increasing productivity and delivering better results.
+Content rewrite helps you rapidly iterate on your content to optimize your messaging.
+Whether you're creating content for email, text messages, push notifications, or forms, using Copilot, you can easily rephrase messages, adjust the tone of voice, and shorten or lengthen copy, increasing productivity and delivering better results.

-Select any text and leverage copilot to:
+Select any text and leverage Copilot to:
-- re-write their text and choose from different variations
+- Rewrite  text and choose from different variations
-- change tone of voice to be more engaging, formal, casual, luxury, or adventurous
+- Change the tone of voice to be more engaging, formal, casual, luxury, or adventurous
-- shorten or lengthen copy
+- Shorten or lengthen copy

 ## What are the system’s capabilities?

 Content rewrite is built on a machine learning model called GPT-3.5.
 Trained on a vast number of text samples from the internet, GPT-3.5 generates new text that looks and sounds like text that was written by a human.
 Content rewrite masks any personal data in generated ideas and shows only the results that are long enough and unique enough to be useful.

-The only time a human review the content of generated text is if you report it to Microsoft (using a quick feedback survey built into the content rewrite feature).
+The only time a human reviews the content of generated text is if you report it to Microsoft (using a quick feedback survey built into the content rewrite feature).

 ## What is the system’s intended use?